OLGON92/Animal-Shelter-API.Solution/README.md

 * _By default it will show you 5 results per page_
 * _You can navigate to page two by modifying the page number in the URL_
 * _Here's an example 'https://localhost:5001/api/v2/Animals?pageNumber=1&pageSize=5'_
+* Please note that there are only two pages.
+Would recommend using the URL given previously
 * _To see the default enter the URL like this 'https://localhost:5001/api/v2/Animals'_

 ..........................................................................................